charliehuge/WineAndWiresMax/README.md

 <3

-Watch the jams live on Twitch: https://www.twitch.tv/charliehuge Or dig in the archives on YouTube: https://www.youtube.com/playlist?list=PL7kjAqBAetOnEaGd1UL5G_v9fruAxeKMN
+Watch the jams live on [Twitch](https://www.twitch.tv/charliehuge)

+Or dig in the archives on [YouTube](https://www.youtube.com/playlist?list=PL7kjAqBAetOnEaGd1UL5G_v9fruAxeKMN)